serbent/ca-workrepo/23/vagrant/README.md

 # Preparation to get VMs up and running on local host with Vagrant.
+## Prerequisites
+Generate a new ssh keypair that can be disposable.

 ## Prepare the machine

 1. Install Vagrant